Size Operator

 Label

-Sets the label for your operator.
-The label you enter here shows beneath your operator on your Data Workflow canvas.
+Sets the label for your operator, displaying below the operator on your Data Workflow canvas.

 This field is optional, but set a label if you use more than one of the same operator type.
 A label helps you identify your operators without opening any Info windows.

-Adding and Configuring a Size Operator
+Adding a Size Operator

 Configure the Text Field Components